-said I
+said I.

-Said I. My remark appeared to nettle him.
-"I may add," said he, "that the par-ticular help which you have been asked to give was that you should write in their ""
+My remark appeared to nettle him.

-to give was that you should write in their album, and that toy on have already made up your mind that the present incident will be the subject of your antick."
+"I may add," said he, "that the particular help which you have been asked to give was that you should write in their to give was that you should write in their album, and that you have already made up your mind that the present incident will be the subject of your article."

 "But how-!"
 I cried.
-"It is as easy as possible," suid he, "and I leave its solution to your own ingenuity, In the meantime," he added, raising his paper, "you will excuse me if I return to his very interesting article upon the trees of Cremona, and the exact reasons for their pre-eminence in the mandac-ture of violins.
+"It is ac asy a possible," said he, "and I leave its solution to your own ingenuity.
+In the meantime," he added, raising his paper, "you will excuse me if I return to this very interesting article upon the trees of Cremona, and the exact reasons for their pre-eminence in the manufacture of violins.
 It is one of those small outlying problems to which I am someoutlying problems to which I am some-times tempted to direct my attention."